K-DRAMA REVIEW: “Hospital Playlist” Hums The Meaning Of Friendship Forged By Time and Love

 Yoo Yeon Seok as Ahn Jung Won

-Utterly kind, deeply sympathizing with Jung Won’s mom is expected.
-An epitome of one-man-Salvation-Army, he is also the perfect poster boy for the kind of husband to score owing to his gentle nature.
+Utterly kind, and deeply sympathizing with Jung Won’s mom is expected.
+An epitome of a one-man-Salvation-Army, he is also the perfect poster boy for the kind of husband to score owing to his gentle nature.

 hospital playlist kdramadiary